Darrellrp/Formula-1-App/README.md

 ### Prerequisites

-Make sure you have docker installed and the ports 8080 & 44348 are available on your development machine.
+Make sure you have docker installed and the ports 80 & 443 are available on your development machine.

 Make sure you have installed all of the following prerequisites on your development machine:
 * Git - [Download & Install Git](https://git-scm.com/downloads)
 * Docker - [Download & Install Docker](https://www.docker.com/products/docker-desktop)

-Also make sure that port 8080 & 44348 are available on your development machine.

 ### Installing